xuchen66/sphinx-emdocs/source/fasttomo.rst

 ---------------

 For Z, we found that a **SINE** function can describle the Z change fairly well.
 We only need a few tilt points to pre-calibrate such a **SINE** curve for each target postion.
 Such pre-calibration does cause some time, but the prediction based on the calibrated **SINE** curve seems to be very robust and we then completely eliminate Focus shots in the collection step.
 The Objective  lens is used to compensate.

 For X,Y, we do not perform any precalibration.
 Instead, we just use the returned Record images to perform the preportional control.
 Namely, we align the feature from Record image at each tilt to its previous one and we use Image Shift to compensate.
-We completely eliminate Tracking T shots in the procedure except in dose-symmetric scheme which T is used only in switching angles.
+We completely eliminate Tracking T shots in the procedure except in dose-symmetric scheme which tracking shot is used only at switching angles.

 The SerialEM script - FastTomo and its usage can be found from the `github.com project page
 <https://github.com/alberttxu/FastTomo/>`_.